 Well, there is.
 But you’ve got to pay for it.
 One forum member pointed me at the DCMA – The Digital Millennium Copyright Act which works though a business, whereby if you pay them $199 they will initiate a take-down request to have your content removed from an offending site.
 For small scale theft this is obviously too high a price to pay.
 Especially if you’re an independent artist living on a tight budget as it is.
 Plus what happens when another site or seller pops up and uses your image?
 Do you pay yet another $199 to get that one taken down too?

 It shouldn’t be hard to to get offending content taken down- I have a reputation, can prove I created it and have the original Photoshop files or sketches to boot, meanwhile I know for a fact the offending art thief does not have these, and would fail, if asked to produce any kind of written agreement stating permission to use the content in question.
-And then you just have to look at what else jokers are selling to put things into context- a jumbled mix of artwork produced in various styles, obviously created by a wide range of artists with no mention where the artwork was sourced from, poorly edited or Photoshoped on to products.
+And then you just have to look at what else these jokers are selling to put things into context- a jumbled mix of artwork produced in wildly different styles (and arguably of different artistic abilities), obviously created by a wide range of artists with no mention where the artwork was sourced from, poorly edited or Photoshoped on to products.
 Sometimes still retaining the artist’s signature or watermark, which is typically removed if licencing art to third parties.
 And it’s being sold from China through unofficial channels and we all know China doesn’t take piracy particularly seriously.

 So as it stands, according to some artists, the blame seems to be primarily with the artist themselves.
 If you’re a small independent artist being ripped off online, you often can’t do much about it.
 The DCMA is there if you don’t mind forking over $200 for help.